Yuvrajzinjurde/FCC-PRACTICAL-TYPESCRIPT/Readme.md

                 Runs Everywhere                  <-     Vanila Js Code

   - Typescript is a dev dependency.

+  - `VARIABLES`

     - If the datatype of the variable is `string` then only strings could be assign to it

+  - `ARRAYS`
+    - WE can create arrays of defferent data types.
+    - Values can not be assigned to the arrays of type empty array

 - `REACT`
 - `STORE`